OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:29

-Now God gave Solomon wisdom and very great discernment
+God granted Solomon wisdom and very great discernment
 and breadth of understanding, like the sand that is on the seashore.

 ## 1 Kings 4:30